 IT is the backbone of just about any business – the information and communications technology (ICT) sector itself contributes nearly $60 billion to the Canadian gross domestic product (GDP).
 Join this highly skilled and specialized workforce to analyze, set up, install, upgrade and maintain computer and network systems, and data and network security; train others; troubleshoot systems; and install and integrate software applications.

 As a graduate of the program, you’ll be ready to work in technology, website management, customer service, information technology (IT) infrastructure and user support – all key areas in businesses and organizations.
-Graduates also work for non-profits and in government.
+Graduates also work for not-for-profits and in government.

 Computer Engineering Technology diploma program, which places more emphasis on computer programming and how hardware and software interact with one another.